-BRUVS are also fitted with instruments (e.g. environmental loggers, acoustic receivers) and other techniques are used (e.g. UVC) to assist in monitoring species diversity in the marine environment, identify fundamental marine fish habitat, and highlight locations of rare and threatened species.
+BRUVS were also fitted with instruments (e.g. environmental loggers, acoustic receivers) and other techniques were used (e.g. UVC) to assist in monitoring species diversity in the marine environment, identify fundamental marine fish habitat, and highlight locations of rare and threatened species.